 - Attendance of every child is monitored on a daily basis by the school.
-Lateness and absence are recorded and The Pupil and Family Support Worker, Mrs Changchao, will initially work alongside the parent to improve attendance.
+Lateness and absence are recorded and The Pupil Welfare Manager, Mrs Changchao, will initially work alongside the parent to improve attendance.
 The School will seek advice from an independent Education Social Worker if necessary.

 - The school are also able to support families in making contact with other agencies who can provide appropriate support regarding attendance.

 How will my child be able to contribute their views?